AI Impact

 But to do that, we need to be able to measure and compare the impact of each of our AI initiatives.
 This feature helps you do just that, with holistic metrics looking across productivity, code quality measures, and developer experience.

-Note that we found that it is important to control for interventions by looking at pre-and-post metrics.
+Note that we found it is important to control for interventions by looking at pre-and-post metrics.
 We share more about that below.

 High and Low AI Usage Cohorts